wowiamhere/angular-cli-example/README.md

 ```

 A service looks somewhat similar to a component.
-The project's service looks like this
+The project''s service looks like this

 ![first service][first service]

-After importing the [Component Decorator], we import [Angular2]'s native [http] class which has all verbs available (get, put, delete, etc) and will be **injected** into our service via [dependency injection] to be used to make HTTP calls to, well, anywhere we want!
+After importing the [Component Decorator], we import [Angular2]''s native [http] class which has all verbs available (get, put, delete, etc) and will be **injected** into our service via [dependency injection] to be used to make HTTP calls to, well, anywhere we want!

-The class's constructor is where the [Dependency Injection] is gonna take place.
+The class''s constructor is where the [Dependency Injection] is gonna take place.

 ```
 constructor(private http: Http){}